Skip to content

 Side by side

-Cellulose vs polyester: the clean comparison.
+Cellulose fibre vs polyester: the clean comparison.

 What mattersCellulose fibre (pump-in) CeilingsPolyester batts Underfloor & sensitivities

-Best forCeilings: pumped in as one seamless blanket over the whole roof cavity.depends on the jobUnderfloor, and ceilings for households that can't have a loose-fill product.
+Best forCeilings: pumped in as one seamless blanket over the whole roof cavity.depends on the jobUnderfloor and ceilings for households that can't have a loose-fill product.

 Install method & gapsPumped in dry: full contact across every inch of the ceiling, no cutting and no joins, so no gaps. better hereCut to fit every bay and corner.
-My team cuts each piece to fit, but a batt always has more joins and edges than a pumped blanket.
+My team cuts each piece to fit.
+But a batt always has more joins and edges than a pumped blanket.

-FireBorax-treated: shown to slow fire spread, and gives off only CO₂ and steam. better hereNot something I'd sell polyester on either way.
+FireBorax-treated: shown to slow fire spread and gives off only CO₂ and steam. better hereNot something I'd sell polyester on either way.
 It isn't fire-rated as a selling point.

 Moisture & humidityHygroscopic: handles an incidental roof leak by absorbing it in one spot and drying out.
 Made for a sealed ceiling, not an open crawlspace.depends on the jobHydrophobic: shrugs off moisture, which is exactly what you want in a breezy, sometimes-damp underfloor space.